If I Spend My Winters in Florida Should I have Separate Florida Estate Planning Documents?

 If I spend my winters in Florida, should I have separate Florida estate planning documents?

-So, as a practical matter, it would be wise to execute a Florida durable power of attorney and health care directive.
-Just make sure that you appoint the same person as your agent as you do on your northern documents and make sure that they do not include any language revoking your other durable power of attorney and health care directive.
+So, as a practical matter, it would be wise to execute a Florida durable power of attorney and health care directive along with those you have already signed in your home state.
+Just make sure that you appoint the same people as your agents as you do on your northern documents and make sure that they do not include any language revoking your other durable power of attorney and health care directive.
 Do not execute a new will or trust.
 That would just create confusion.